+<sch Addr</sch

+State Zip

+nt/Guardian of:

-Parent/Guardian of: Address City State Zip
+Addr City ess State Zip

 Dear Parent or Guardian,

-Our records indicate that has three (3) unexcused absences.
-In order for your child to have the highest degree of academic success, it is essential that he/she arrive on time on a daily basis.
+for ye has three (3) unexcused absences.
+In order our child to have the highest degree of academic success, it is essential that he/she e on time on a daily basis.

-Georgia law requires schools to notify parents when their child has at least three (3) unexcused absences and the possible consequences for unexcused absences.
-According to Georgia law, after five (5) unexcused absences, any parent, guardian, or other person responsible for a student under the age of 16 can be subject to a fine not less than \$25.00 and not greater than \$100.00, imprisonment not to exceed 30 days, community service, or any combination of such penalties.
+unexe to Ge respo and n gia law requires schools to notify parents when their child has at least three (3) cused absences and the possible consequences for unexcused absences.
+According torgia law, after five (5) unexcused absences, any parent, guardian, or other person insible for a student under the age of 16 can be subject to a fine not less than \$25.00 tot greater than \$100.00, imprisonment not to exceed 30 days, community service, or ombination of such penalties.

-If available and you have not already done so, please send any parent notes, medical notes, or other documentation to verify that absences are excused.
-Should you have any questions, please contact the school.
+notes nilable and you have not already done so, please send any parent notes, medical, or other documentation to verify that absences are excused.
+Should you have any ions, please contact the school.

+Than k you,

+<princ< td="">icipal Name&gt;</princ<> icipal Name>

+Cc: Student's Attendance Record School Social Worker